cdelorme/system-setup/docs/linux/web/mariadb.md

         if 3 restarts within 8 cycles then timeout

+## securing post-installation

+The following lines roughly reproduce the steps of running `mysql_secure_installation` after installing:

+    mysql -u root -e "DELETE FROM mysql.user WHERE User='root' AND Host NOT IN ('localhost', '127.0.0.1', '::1');" mysql -u root -e "DELETE FROM mysql.user WHERE User='';" mysql -u root -e "DELETE FROM mysql.db WHERE Db='test' OR Db='test\_%';" mysql -u root -e "FLUSH PRIVILEGES;"

+_I am not as concerned about login access as I am about table and remote access security._  By restricting access to local only for root, then the same barrier they have to accessing your code is in place (usually ssh).

 ## personal bias

 Recent history of experience with both mariadb and mysql have shown both to be somewhat unstable and resource hungry, even under moderately small loads, and in spite of every attempt to tune them.

 With the advent of databases that store any content and organize it by page instead of a type-restricted normalized form, I haven't had a need for relational databases in recent projects.

+## iptables

+Like `mysql`, the `mariadb` package runs on port 3306, so this line will enable external access to the dbms if you wanted to host it separately or grant access to it over the network:

+    -A INPUT -p tcp -m tcp --dport 3306 -m conntrack --ctstate NEW -j ACCEPT

 # references